elizabethdorans/E2G_Method_Tutorials/SCENT/README.md

 ## Step 2: Running SCENT

-_If you wish to run the SCENT algorithm on on one candidate peak-gene link file:_
+**2A:** _If you wish to run the SCENT algorithm on on one candidate peak-gene link file:_

+**NOTE: Step 2A is optional, but recommended to test the SCENT code on a smaller scale before proceeding to step 2B.**

 The script `run_SCENT.R` takes as input a Seurat object and candidate peak-gene link file and generates SCENT predictions.